Safety and Organisational Culture

 Challenger safetypromoting the moral courage to challenge at risk conditions and the status quo

-We dedicate time to the recalibration of leadership styles from ‘transactional’ to’ transformational’ from ‘managing’ to ‘empowering’ in order to generate autonomy in the form of self-governing teams promoting increased risk and situational awareness and a greater capacity and motivation towards risk based decision making.
+We dedicate time to the calibration of leadership styles from ‘transactional’ to’ transformational’ from ‘managing’ to ‘empowering’ in order to generate autonomy in the form of self-governing teams promoting increased risk and situational awareness and a greater capacity and motivation towards risk-based decision making.

 Empowered teams strengthen an organisations capacity to respond to operational risks and challenges regardless of the commercial climate and pressures at any given time.